 Chief Logan has been married to his wife Jean since 1995 and they have two sons and a daughter.

 Chief Logan is a member of the International Association of Chiefs of Police, the Iowa Chiefs of Police Association and the Iowa Peace Officer's Association.
+Chief Logan was elected President of the Iowa Police Chiefs Association in 2011 and was re-elected to this position in 2012, 2014 and 2016.

 Captain Ron Voshell began his law enforcement career in early 1999 as the Chief of Police for the City of New Hartford Police Department.
 After serving the City of New Hartford - Capt.
 Voshell joined the Lucas County Sheriff's Office and served as a road deputy.
 He then made the move back to north east Iowa and joined the Oelwein Police Department in May of 2002 as a patrolman.
 Capt.
 Voshell was promoted to the Rank of Sergeant until September 2011, where he was promoted to the Rank of Lieutenant.
 He was promoted to Captain in August of 2013.
 Capt.
 Voshell is the Oelwein Police Department's Oleoresin Capsicum (OC/Mace) instructor and is also one of the departments Defensive Tactics Instructors.
 Capt.
 Voshell is also the departments Reserve Officer Program Coordinator and Instructor.
 Capt.
 Voshell has served in the Marine Corps Reserve in communications with an artillery battery and also in the U.S. Army Reserve as a Military Police Officer.